I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Knowing your paint types is another house painting tip that you want to pay attention to.

-Speaking in terms of interior paint, there are two categories: oil-based and water-based.
+There are two paint categories: oil-based and water-based.

-Different agents are used in these two types of paint to bind them to the surfaces they cover, and these bases create characteristics.
+These two types of paint use different agents to bind them to the surfaces they cover, and these bases create characteristics.

 Water-based paint, also commonly known as latex paint, is easier to work with, dries faster, and is far less smelly than oil-based paint.
-However, water-based paint is more expensive, and it lacks durability compared to oil-based paint.
+However, water-based paint is more expensive and lacks durability compared to oil-based paint.
+Despite this, water-based paint is the standard choice for interior painting, such as walls and ceilings.

 Water-based paint is the standard choice for interior painting, such as walls and ceilings.